 Despite what you may have been led to believe, not all cannabinoids are bad and CBD oil will not get you high.
 This is because CBD doesn’t affect your cannabinoid receptors the same way THC does.
 People think that because marijuana makes you high, then isolating certain properties in it would make you high also, but this simply isn’t the case.

 Hemp contains higher amounts of CBD and little to no THC.
 Marijuana contains higher amounts of THC and lower amounts of CBD.
 CBD oil from either plant contains … CBD.

 Most CBD oil comes from industrialized hemp or cannabis that isn’t grown for recreational purposes (meaning its THC levels are lower).
 CBD oil derived from marijuana may contain trace amounts of THC only because the cannabis plant it is derived from naturally does and extraction isn’t always a perfect process.

 What the Research Shows

 If you check WebMD or any mainstream medical or government-funded site, you’ll find that CBD oil has no medicinal benefits whatsoever.
 As is often the case, they’re wrong.
-The CDC, FDA, and these medical websites are bought out by pharmaceutical companies whose profits suffer every time someone chooses something natural over a drug.
-We can’t have sick people thinking they don’t need drugs to get well, so they attempt to suppress CBD oil (and your access to it) just like they try to suppress/regulate/and control everything else that’s natural.
+The CDC, FDA, and these medical websites are bought to you by pharmaceutical companies whose profits suffer every time someone chooses something natural over a drug.
+We can’t have sick people thinking they don’t need drugs to get well, so the logical thing to do is suppress access to truthful information and natural alternatives like CBD.

-Might I advise taking a stroll through the PubMed instead?
+Might I advise taking a stroll through PubMed instead?
 If you do, here’s what you’ll find: